 On the other hand, only the dead person’s estate is entitled to seek an award of punitive damages.

 A domestic partner or close family member can only pursue legal rights through a survival action as the estate’s representative and only on behalf of the estate itself.
-Any related punitive damages claim where the decedent sustained an economic loss or non-economic loss before death is fair game to sue a defendant over.
+Any related punitive damages claim where the decedent sustained an economic or noneconomic loss before death is fair game to sue a defendant.

 Simply being negligent is not enough to get you punitive damages.
 But yes, California permits recovery under the California Civil Code for any person’s wrongful conduct resulting in severe injury or egregious accidental deaths as losses suffered for survival actions.